BalaramTupili/NotifyMe/README.md

 # NotifyMe
-NotifyMe is a small notifer app developed during my graduation.
+NotifyMe is a small notification app based on registered events.
+This app was developed during my graduation.